pact-foundation/pact-workshop-go/README.md

 # Pact Go workshop

 ## Introduction
 This workshop is aimed at demonstrating core features and benefits of contract testing with Pact.
-It uses a simple example

 Whilst contract testing can be applied retrospectively to systems, we will follow the [consumer driven contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) approach in this workshop - where a new consumer and provider are created in parallel to evolve a service over time, especially where there is some uncertainty with what is to be built.